wp-plugins/formidable/readme.txt

 = Q. Why isn’t the form builder page working after I updated? =

 A. Try clearing your browser cache.
 As plugin modifications are made, frequent javascript and stylesheet changes are also made.
 However, the previous versions may be cached so you aren’t using the modified files.
-After clearing your cache and you’re still having issues, please let me know.
+After clearing your cache and you're still having issues, please let us know.

 == Changelog ==
 = 1.05.04 =
+* Bulk edit and add radio, select, and check box choices
+* Added option to turn off HTML5 use in front-end forms
 * PRO: Added CSV entry import
 * PRO: Added file icons when editing an entry with a non-image file type attached
-TODO: update unique time checking on validation
 TODO: pass entry id for checking on unique time field
 * PRO: Added functionality for time fields set as unique so time options will be removed after a date is selected
 * PRO: Check wp_query if no matching GET or POST variable in the get shortcode